anthonyhaussman/kubernetes-workshop/README.md

 Then start a tunnel to minikube to expose the kubernetes service to your local machine :

 ```
-minikube tunnel
+kubectl -n argocd port-forward service/argocd-server 8080:80
 ```

 ![minikube-tunnel](./images/minikube-tunnel.png)

-And now visit http://localhost you should see hello world !
+And now visit http://localhost:8080 you should see hello world !

 ## 6. Release a new version